mjholmes/tinsel-cheer/README.md

 There's a large capacitor between Vin and Gnd to prevent and large current inrush from damaging the LEDs, i think it was a 2200uF 6.3v electrolytic.

-**_Do not_ try and power the Photon and LEDs from USB, the power requirements for something in the order of 3-4Amps!
-Instead, power the LED string from a suitably rated 5v power supply and power the Photon from the same supply.** LED strings like these tend to have power connections at both ends so you can connect the Photon at one end (the end with Data In) and a power supply at the other end.
+**_Do not_ try and power the Photon and LEDs from USB, the power requirements for all LEDs is something in the order of 3-4Amps!** LED strings like these tend to have power connections at both ends so you can connect the Photon at one end (the end with Data In) and a suitably rated 5v power supply at the other end to power both the LED string and Photon from the same supply.

 ## Software